Estimated reading time: 5 minutes

 A chipper is a great investment, or if that’s beyond your capacity or need it’s possible to hire them.
 If you’re planning to hire one, it’s worth stockpiling your prunings to do a large amount at the same time.
 Do you have a gardening friend you could share the cost with?

-Once chipped, you can either leave them in a pile to age and then put them back on the trees, or put them into a compost pile.
+Once chipped, it’s a good idea to leave them in a pile to age for a while before you put them back around the trees.
+Alternatively, use them to build a compost pile.

 Learning how to make your own compost is one of the “must-have” techniques for all gardeners that are serious about growing their own food.
 It’s really hard to find good quality compost to buy (not to mention quite expensive, as it’s something you need to apply regularly).